The virtual flyping theorem: Introduction

-\begin{T:virtual} Any two weakly prime, alternating virtual diagrams \footnote{A virtual link diagram is {\it alternating} if its {\it classical crossings} alternate between over and under.} of a given virtual link $\wt{L}$ are related by virtual (non-classical) Reidemeister moves and classical flypes. \footnote{A {\bf classical flype} on a virtual link diagram appears as in Figure \ref{Fi:flype}, where $T_1$ contains no virtual crossings.} \end{T:virtual}
+\begin{T:virtual} Any two locally {prime}, alternating virtual diagrams \footnote{A virtual link diagram is {\it alternating} if its {\it classical crossings} alternate between over and under.} of a given virtual link $K$ are related by non-classical R-moves and (classical) flypes. \footnote{A (classical) {\bf flype} on a virtual link diagram appears as in Figure \ref{Fi:flype}, where $T_1$ contains no virtual crossings.} \end{T:virtual}

-To prove this, we establish a new {\it diagrammatic} analog to the correspondence established by Kauffman, Kamada--Kamada, and Carter--Kamada--Saito between virtual links, equivalence classes of abstract links, and stable equivalence classes of links in thickened surfaces \cite{kauff98,kaka,cks02}; see also \cite{kup03}.
-Given a virtual link diagram $V$, let $[V]$ denote its equivalence class under virtual (non-classical) Reidemeister moves.
+To prove this, we establish a new {\it diagrammatic} analog to the correspondence established by Kauffman, Kamada--Kamada, and Carter--Kamada--Saito between virtual links, equivalence classes of abstract links, and stable equivalence classes of links in thickened surfaces \cite{kauff98,kaka,cks02}; also see \cite{kup03}.
+Given a virtual link diagram $V$, let $[V]$ denote its equivalence class under virtual (non-classical) R-moves.
 We show that such classes $[V]$ correspond bijectively to abstract link diagrams and thus to cellularly embedded link diagrams on closed surfaces.

-As corollaries, we extend Theorem \ref{T:tait12} to virtual diagrams, and we observe that connect sum is not a well-defined operation on virtual knots or links:
+As corollaries, we extend Theorems \ref{T:tait1} and \ref{T:tait2} to virtual diagrams, and we observe that connect sum is not a well-defined operation on virtual knots or links:

+\begin{T:tait12v} All locally {prime}, alternating diagrams of a given virtual link have the same crossing number and writhe. \end{T:tait12v}

-\begin{C:NonUCS} Given any two non-classical, weakly prime, alternating virtual links $V_1$ and $V_2$, there are infinitely many distinct virtual links that decompose as a connect sum of $V_1$ and $V_2$. \end{C:NonUCS}
+\begin{C:NonUCS} Given any two non-classical, locally {prime}, alternating virtual links $V_1$ and $V_2$, there are infinitely many distinct virtual links that decompose as a connect sum of $V_1$ and $V_2$. \end{C:NonUCS}